InternLM/xtuner/xtuner/configs/llava/phi3_mini_4k_instruct_clip_vit_large_p14_336/README.md

 ## Model Convert

 ### Step 0.
-Convert `.pth` file to LLaVA model in xtuenr format
+Convert `.pth` file to LLaVA model in xtuner format
 After training, we will obtain a set of weights (*i.e.*, `iter_xxx.pth`), which are not in the universal HuggingFace format.
-We first need to convert them to the LLaVA model in xtuenr format.
+We first need to convert them to the LLaVA model in xtuner format.

 ```bash
 xtuner convert pth_to_hf $FINETUNE_CFG $PTH_PATH $SAVE_PATH